Gliding motility: Bacterial gliding

 Bacterial gliding is a process of motility whereby a bacterium can move under its own power.
 Generally, the process occurs whereby the bacterium moves along a surface in the general direction of its long axis.
 Gliding may occur via distinctly different mechanisms, depending on the type of bacterium.
 This type of movement has been observed in phylogenetically diverse bacteria such as cyanobacteria, myxobacteria, cytophaga, flavobacteria, and mycoplasma.
 The first report of gliding motility in the Desulfobulbaceae family has been shown in cable bacteria.

+Myxococcus xanthus cells exhibit a coordinated swarming behavior which may be observed macroscopically as a rhythmic rippling.
+Upon encountering cellular debris or other macromolecules, aligned M. xanthus cells will form converging or diverging "accordion waves".
+As converging waves meet, cell reversals occur and the waves reflect away from each other.

 Bacteria move in response to varying climates, water content, presence of other organisms, and firmness of surfaces or media.
 Gliding has been observed in a wide variety of phyla, and though the mechanisms may vary between bacteria, it is currently understood that it takes place in environments with common characteristics, such as firmness and low-water, which enables the bacterium to still have motility in its surroundings.
 Such environments with low-water content include biofilms, soil or soil crumbs in tilth, and microbial mats.